 A. Erasmus+

-In its resolution of 14 September 2017, Parliament recognised the extremely positive impact of the Erasmus+ programme, in particular for increasing opportunities for labour market integration and encouraging active citizenship and a sense of European identity.
-However, with less than 5% of Europeans able to benefit from Erasmus+ it stressed that the new programme should be more open and accessible and that it should focus more on vocational education and training, lifelong learning and non-formal and informal education.
-It also drew attention to difficulties with implementing the European Credit Transfer and Accumulation System (ECTS), which are an obstacle to mobility, and called for the creation of a European Student eCard to enable students to access services at European level.
-On 13 March 2019, with Brexit approaching, Parliament also adopted a resolution on the continuation of ongoing learning mobility activities under the Erasmus+ programme in the context of the withdrawal of the United Kingdom from the EU.
-On 15 September 2020, a resolution was adopted to strengthen the environmental dimension of the Erasmus, Creative Europe and European Solidarity Corps funding programmes, and in particular to integrate the environmental dimension into the Erasmus+ Higher Education Charter.
+In its resolution of 14 September 2017, Parliament recognised the extremely positive impact of the Erasmus+ programme, in particular on increasing opportunities for labour market integration and encouraging active citizenship and a sense of European identity.
+However, with less than 5% of Europeans able to benefit from Erasmus+, it stressed that the new programme should be more open and accessible and that it should focus more on vocational education and training, lifelong learning and non-formal and informal education.
+It also drew attention to difficulties in implementing the European Credit Transfer and Accumulation System (ECTS), which are an obstacle to mobility, and called for the creation of a European Student eCard to enable students to access services at EU level.

 In May 2021, Parliament and the Council adopted Regulation (EU) 2021/817 establishing the Erasmus+ programme for the period 2021-2027.
-With a budget of EUR 26.6 billion (compared to EUR 14.7 billion in the previous period), the new edition of the programme aims to increase the participation of people with fewer opportunities owing, for example, to disability, geographical remoteness or poverty.
-Erasmus+ will support lifelong learning for adult learners.
-Administrative formalities will be simplified and access to structural funds will be possible thanks to a ‘Seal of Excellence’ for projects not selected under the programme.
-Lastly, the programme will contribute to the EU’s climate objectives through measures to reduce its climate footprint.
+With a budget of EUR 26.6 billion (compared to EUR 14.7 billion in the previous period), the new edition of the programme aims to ensure equal opportunities for all citizens, including by increasing its reach to people with disabilities as well as those from disadvantaged economic backgrounds, those with educational difficulties and those living in rural and remote areas.
+Erasmus+ supports lifelong learning for adult learners, with administrative formalities being digitalised and simplified.
+Lastly, the programme contributes to the EU’s climate objectives through measures to reduce its climate footprint.

 B. Links with employment

 Parliament has always taken an interest in higher education and its links with employment.
-In 2012, Parliament adopted a resolution on modernising Europe’s higher education systems, calling on higher education institutions to integrate lifelong learning into their curricula and to adapt to new challenges by creating new fields of study reflecting the needs of the labour market.
-Following the Commission communication of 30 May 2017 on a renewed EU agenda for higher education, Parliament adopted on 12 June 2018, a resolution on modernisation of education in the EU.
+Following the Commission communication of 30 May 2017 on a renewed EU agenda for higher education, Parliament adopted, on 12 June 2018, a resolution on the modernisation of education in the EU.
 Concerning higher education, the resolution calls for the creation of a European Education Area and encourages Member States to invest more in higher education and to foster cooperation between higher education, the world of work, industry, research communities and society as a whole.

 C. The Bologna Process